Abir Moussi

 Abir Moussi (عبير موسي; born 15 March 1975) is a Tunisian lawyer and politician.
 She has been the president of the Free Destourian Party since 2016 and a member of Parliament since 2019.

 Abir Moussi is considered one of the most important and famous Tunisian politicians who defend the civil state and Bourguiba's approach.
 She is also known for her absolute rejection of political Islam movements and all forms of confusion between religion and politics.
+On 3 October 2023 Abir Moussi was arrested in front of the presidential palace of Carthage, in a series of political arrests and crackdown on the opposition launched by Tunisian president Kais Saied.

 Biography

 Abir Moussi was born on 15 March 1975, in Jemmal to a father working in the national security service (from Beja) and a mother who was a teacher (from Bab Souika).

 Professional career

 Holder of a master's degree in law and a DEA in economic and business law, she became a lawyer at the Bar of the Court of Cassation, the highest court in Tunisia.
 She is also vice-president of the municipality of Ariana, president of the litigation committee and member of the national forum of lawyers of the Democratic Constitutional Rally (RCD) and secretary general of the Tunisian Association of Victims of Terrorism.